VectorSpaceLab/LightRAG/README.md

 # LightRAG
-Efficient RAG based on context compression
+Efficient RAG based on latent compression of context